A tensor network representation of path integrals: Implementation and analysis: Methodology

 There are various algorithms for applying an MPO to an MPS.
 Probably the two most common methods are the direct application followed by an SVD-based compression of the MPS and a variational application of the MPO to the MPS. \citet{Paeckel2019a} have provided a detailed overview of these methods, the computational effort involved and the common pitfalls.
 The scaling of the variational MPO-MPS application for an MPS of length $l$ goes as $O(dlm^{3}w)$, if the maximum MPS bond dimension is $m$, the MPO bond dimension is $w$, and the site dimension is $d$~\cite{Paeckel2019a}.
 The site dimension is related to the dimensionality of the quantum system as $d = D^{2}$.
 Though it is well-known that the variational method can, depending on the initial ``guess'' MPS, get stuck in metastable states, in our current explorations we have faced no such issues.
 This might be because for a given time-step, the individual $\mathbb{F}_{k}$ and $\widetilde{\mathbb{F}}_{k}$ do not significantly alter the MPSs.
+It is interesting to note that this ``perturbative'' impact of the influence functional MPO on the path amplitude MPS is a result of the particular decomposition achieved by separating the bare propagator part completely from the influence functional.
 However, we still checked all the calculations reported against the direct SVD method as well.

-In addition to the iterative algorithms we have outlined till now, AP-TNPI allows a different approach that uses the augmented propagator between $t=0$ and $t=L\Delta t$ to approximate the propagation when the Hamiltonian is time-independent: \begin{widetext}
+In addition to the iterative algorithms we have outlined till now, AP-TNPI allows a different approach that uses the augmented propagator between $t=0$ and $t=L\Delta t$ to approximate the propagation when the Hamiltonian is time-independent:

-\end{widetext} We call this scheme the Markovian iteration TNPI scheme (MTNPI).
+We call this scheme the Markovian iteration TNPI scheme (MTNPI).
 While it is exact within memory, MTNPI misses out on some interactions present in the canonical iteration scheme, and consequently converges slower with respect to $L$.
 However, if this increased memory can be spanned, the iteration is just a sequence of matrix-vector multiplications, and hence very fast.
 Even when memory is not converged, this method results in computationally cheap dynamics that is quite physically insightful.
 This computational advantage becomes especially important when the total time-scale of the dynamics far exceeds the length of the non-Markovian memory.